vitalets/playwright-bdd/docs/writing-steps/bdd-fixtures.md

 # Playwright-BDD fixtures
-Playwright-BDD provides special fixtures for convenient development.
+Playwright-BDD provides built-in fixtures for convenient development.

 ?> All Playwright-BDD fixtures are prefixed with `$` to avoid name collision with user-defined fixtures.